solenya-group/solenya/README.md

 The pickle library comes with a router, which is used in the samples.

 Let's start with a typical routing setup, and then explain what's going on.
+Suppose we want to write an app that lives on the '/zoo' path of our domain, that has nested pages for animals, such as '/zoo/panda' and '/zoo/lion'.
+We can achieve that as follows:

 ```
 class Zoo extends Component implements IRouted